Gokyo Lakes and Gokyo Ri Trek

 - Get a 100% view of Mount Everest.

 Gokyo lakes and Gokyo Ri trek with Everest base camp trek is the most astonishing trekking expedition in the world.
 In this trek experience the scenic beauty of the world’s highest freshwater lake system, the high peaks, the gigantic glaciers, huge wild streams, and many more.
 A trek to the Gokyo Lakes is a once-in-a-lifetime experience.
 This trek has everything, a challenging trail, beautiful lakes, reflections of high peaks on its waters, huge glaciers, high passes, and reaching the base of Mount Everest.
 This is sure, one of the most beautiful and challenging treks in the world.
+You can also check our Annapurna Base Camp Trek tour.

 The Gokyo lakes and Gokyo Ri trek expedition starts from Lukla.
 The first few days of the trek will pass through many villages.
 The trail will pass by rivers and streams several times in this trek.
 There are several hanging bridges that we need to cross during this trek.
 We will cross some beautiful monasteries and high-altitude Sherpa villages.
 You will get clear views of several high peaks ranging from 6000 meters to 8000+ meters on the Gokyo Ri Trek and Gokyo Lakes Trekking.
 Some of the highest-ranked peaks are Mount Everest, Mount Lhotse, Mount Makalu, Mount Cho Oyu, Mount Gyachung Kang, Mount Nuptse, Mount Pumori, and Mount Ama Dablam.
 You will cross the huge glaciers of Khumbu and Ngozumpa.
+You can also visit Annapurna Circuit Trek tour.

 The sight of these glaciers and Ice Falls is huge and jaw-dropping.
 You will walk through these ice falls and glaciers.
 You will get some of the finest views of sunrises, sunsets, and stars full of skies on the Gokyo lakes and Gokyo Ri trek.
 You will get the most spectacular 180-degree view of all the big mountains including Mt Everest from Gokyo Ri.
 You can get a top to bottom view of Mount Everest from the 5th Gokyo Lakes during this trek, this view is not visible anywhere in the zone except at this place!
+You can also check our three passes trek or everest high passes trek tour.

 What does the Gokyo trek cost include?